 There’s less risk of this happening with vapour than there is with smoke, but it’s still possible.
 If there’s enough vapour present to break the beam, the alarm will trigger, regardless of the fact it’s not actually smoke.

-There’s no firm rule for using vape pens around smoke detectors.
+There’s no firm rule for using vape pens around smoke detectors, or how to vape without setting off the smoke alarm.
 Some detectors may be triggered, some may not.
 The best thing to do is judge each circumstance on its own merits.
 If you produce a lot of vapour and you’re in very close vicinity to a smoke detector in a crowded or sensitive area, it’s best to not vape.
 This way you remove the likelihood of triggering the alarm and causing problems for yourself and those around you.

 If, on the other hand, you’re in your own home, the home of a family member or friend, or you’re a significant distance away from a smoke detector, blowing your vapour away from it, there should be no problem.
 You’re cutting the risk of triggering the detector by keeping vapour away from it, and even if it does go off, you’re in a controllable environment.